essipassoja/TicTacToe/README.md

-To run the game you need to have a MySQL server on called TicTacToe and Docker installed.
+To run the game you need to have a MySQL server called TicTacToe and Docker installed.

 Run the commands: